Your Master Bedroom: Recessed or Track Lighting?February 12, 2015

 Track Lighting: Options!

-Track lighting, on the other hand, has more customization-options as far as where the light is going to be cast; perhaps some areas could use more light than others, allowing you to make some parts of your bedroom dark parts and other areas more light.
+Track lighting, on the other hand, has more customization-options as far as where the light is going to be cast; perhaps some areas could use more light than others, allowing you to make some parts of your bedroom dark parts and other areas lighter.
 This allows you to still make practical use of your bedroom, but not quite as much as you would otherwise do with recessed lighting.
 On the other hand, you can have one person making use of the shadows and dark places in the room while another makes use of the light; this is great if you have a spouse you are sharing the space with!

 In the end, it’s all about preference; both track lighting and recessed lighting is great for a bedroom, but how do you intend to use that bathroom?
 Once you figure that out, your lighting choice will be easy.